A case of help when times are tough

 But by the time Julie got her first chemo therapy, her friend Sandra had an idea.
 Sandra had been a Global Native for a year by then and had already sent off her son Timothy to Germany for a year, hosting young Thomas from Cologne in his place.

 Sandra started to look for families who had some experience with breeding cattle.
 Within ten days she was drinking tea with Bill and Joan, who had just lost their only son to cancer and had consequently sold their own farm.
 They had planned to move to California with their ten year old daughter Jenny.
 Together they visited Julie and got to like each other straight away.

-For six months Bill and Joan lived with Julie on her farm, looked after the cattle and took loving care of the kids.
+For six months Bill, Joan and Jenny lived with Julie on her farm, looked after the cattle and took loving care of the kids.

 When Julie's therapy was finished and she started to get better, they all held council to decide how to proceed from now on.
 Bill and Joan decided to pool their resources with Julie's and stay.
 They had turned into a real family by then.